-Sit To Stands - Start by sitting in a chair with armrests and rise to a standing position.
-Push with your arms to assist if needed.
+Sit To Stands - To promote quadriceps strength, start by sitting in a chair with armrests and rise to a standing position, pushing with your arms to assist if needed.
 Slowly lower yourself back to sitting.
 Progress to sitting and standing without the use of your arms.
 Perform 2 sets of 10 repetitions.